 Motability Operations Ltd delivers the Motability Scheme under contract to Motability, a national charity that sets the strategic policies and oversee the scheme’s performance to ensure it meets the needs of disabled people.

-Eleanor adds: 'We employ around 1,000 people across London and Bristol, who work in a variety of roles including customer services, marketing, pricing and asset management, dealer and manufacturer relations, vehicle remarketing and finance.
+Eleanor adds: 'We employ around 1,000 people across London and Bristol, who work in a variety of roles including customer services, marketing, pricing and asset risk, dealer and manufacturer relations, vehicle remarketing, finance and IT (business systems).
 To deliver extraordinary customer service, we need to employ highly motivated people who have a good combination of commercial sense and real enthusiasm for meeting our customers' needs.
 By commercial sense we mean demonstrating knowledge and understanding of what is going on in the business world.'

 We asked Eleanor for her insights into working at Motability Operations and her tips on how to approach the recruitment process.

 The recruitment process for Motability Operations is streamlined but thorough

 'We have designed our graduate recruitment process to ensure we have sufficient opportunity to get to know candidates properly and, likewise, give candidates an opportunity to better understand the organisation,' says Eleanor.
 It involves:

 - An application form, which includes submitting a CV and answering a series of application questions, which include ‘Why do you want to work for Motability Operations?’, ‘What are your career aspirations?’, ‘What motivates you?’ and ‘What is your greatest achievement?’

 - An assessment day which includes a networking event, a presentation, an interview and a chance to meet current Motability Operations’ graduates